Harnet69/DogBreeds/README.md

 - Glide library & OWN REALIZATION for loading and handling app images
 - SonarCloud for monitoring a code quality
 - Fastlane as Android Build and Release Process automation(partly implemented)
-- Room database for storing data, which was got from backend API, and when the screen will be updates - data will get from the database (partly implemented)
+- Room database for storing data, which was got from backend API, and when the screen will be updates - data will get from the database
 ### In progress:
 - Palette Library for managing background of details page
 - dataBinding library to map information from backend to interfaces(screen layouts: detail screen will be binding to item of recycler view)